Next: Programming in M4sh, Up: Other Autoconf macros [Contents][Index]

 with an error message.

-Use this macro when you have assembly code in your project.
+AM_PROG_ASUse this macro when you have assembly code in your project.
 This will

 choose the assembler for you (by default the C compiler) and set

-, and will also set CCASFLAGS
+CCAS, and will also set CCASFLAGS if required.

-This is an obsolescent macro that checks that the C compiler supports
+AM_PROG_CC_C_OThis is an obsolescent macro that checks that the C compiler supports

 the -c and -o options together.
 Note that, since

-is rewritten to implement such
+Automake 1.14, the AC_PROG_CC is rewritten to implement such

 checks itself, and thus the explicit use of AM_PROG_CC_C_O